Student Research Symposium Program Portal: Submission #230

 data:

-A custom printed circuit board (PCB) will be designed by integrating a microcontroller, inertial measurement unit (IMU), optical heart rate sensor, display, and battery management circuitry to support portable operation and charging.
-Embedded firmware will be developed to enable sensor data acquisition, basic signal processing, and user interaction while emphasizing modularity and reproducibility for future modification by the broader community.
+A custom printed circuit board (PCB) has been designed integrating a microcontroller, inertial measurement unit (IMU), optical heart rate sensor, display, and battery management circuitry to support portable operation and charging.
+Embedded firmware was developed to enable sensor data acquisition, basic signal processing, and user interaction while emphasizing modularity and simple fabrication for future modification by the broader community.

 additional_research_mentor: ''